SD Desktop for seconday use of health and social data (register data).

-What is the audited SD Desktop environment for?
+What is the SD Desktop for secondary use?

 How does processing secondary use data on SD Desktop differ from standard use of Sensitive Data services?

-With registry data, there are some restrictions to the service compared to the standard use of SD Desktop because of the data authority’s requirements for a secondary use environment.
-Most important limitations include: the CSC project will be managed by CSC instead of the user and other services are not available.
+With register data, there are some restrictions to the service compared to the standard use of SD Desktop.
+The restrictions are necessary to comply with the regulation of the Health and Social Data Permit Authority (Findata).
+Most important limitations include: the CSC project and data access is managed by CSC instead of the user and other services (for example SD Connect) are not available.
 Read more in SD Desktop service description.

-How can I access my registry dataset with SD Desktop?
+How can I access register data with SD Desktop?

 First, you need to have a data permit from Findata.
 Then you need to request for a CSC project from our service desk (email@example.com) with the data permit and create a CSC account if you do not have one already.
 The data will be transported directly to the service from Findata and available only for verified project members on the virtual Desktop.
-You can access the virtual Desktops on the SD Desktop service page.
+For more information see: SD Desktop for seconday use.

-Can I combine my own data with secondary use registry data on SD Desktop?
+Can I combine my own data with register data on SD Desktop?

-In a project using secondary use registry data, all the data processed on SD Desktop must come from Findata.
-If you want to combine your own data with registry data, you need to ask Findata to do that for you.
+In a project using secondary use health and social data, all the data processed on SD Desktop must be provided by Findata.
+If you want to combine your own findings with register data, you need to specify it in your application for a Findata permit.

 Is it possible to install software to SD Desktop when processing secondary use data?

 The programs available on the Desktop are listed in the user guide.
-Only Findata can provide the necessary files to CSC where you can access them on your Desktop when processing their registry data.
-If the software you need is not pre-installed on the Desktop, you need to 1) contact our service desk (firstname.lastname@example.org) to check if the program is compatible with the Desktop, and 2) request Findata to import the files to your Desktop.
+Only Findata can provide additional file/software/script to CSC, where you can access then in SD Desktop.
+If the software you need is not pre-installed on SD Desktop, you need to 1) contact our service desk (firstname.lastname@example.org) to check if the program is compatible with the service, and 2) request Findata to import the files to your Desktop.
 Read more on Findata website.

-How can I export my results from the audited Desktop?
+How can I export my results from SD Desktop?

 You need to make a request to our service desk (email@example.com) to export your results.
 The results will be exported directly to Findata and you will receive them after the authority’s scrutiny.